Compared to other job-boards, grapevinejobs doesn't have many jobs. Why's that?

 weeks, and are re-listed only when the employer has confirmed they are still open.

-Similar logic applies for closing dates: You should assume a job is still available if it appears on grapevinejobs.
+You should therefore assume a job is still available if it appears on grapevinejobs.

 How can I improve the chances of my job application through grapevinejobs being successful?

 Firstly, read the ad carefully and pay particular attention to the skills and experience the